1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 By Knight Kiplinger, Editor in Chief

-Over many years of publishing Kiplinger's magazine, my colleagues and I have built up a deep institutional memory of personal-finance wisdom, and I'd like to share some of it with you.
-The following advice first appeared in the 50th anniversary of the magazine in 1997, and, in a lightly revised form, again in 2002.
-I hope it helps you today.
+Over many years of publishing Kiplinger's Personal Finance magazine, my colleagues and I have built up a deep institutional memory of personal-finance wisdom, and I'd like to share some of it with you.
+The following advice first appeared in the 50th anniversary of the magazine in 1997, and it's still just as relevant today.
+I hope it helps you and your family build (and protect) your wealth and achieve success.

 Your own earning power -- rooted in your education and job skills -- is the most valuable asset you'll ever own, and it can't be wiped out in a market crash.
 Keep your earning power growing through continuous education, training and personal development.
 If you work in a field prone to periodic layoffs or falling earnings, think about a career change, especially if there's something else you've always dreamed of doing.